minaty-mimi/beelovedshouse/SUPABASE_SETUP.md

 1. Test the authentication flow
 2. Verify product management in the admin dashboard
-3. Set up Stripe for payments (if needed)
+3. Set up Paystack for payments (if needed)
 4. Configure email notifications (optional)

 ## Troubleshooting